Welcome back, and I want to begin with a couple of statements from people about this book.

 Sure.

-Um, talk about uh fear and emergency here.
+Well, talk about fear and emergency.

 He said he would uphold the covenant.

-Um then very shortly after the election, he makes a decision to go off the gold standard.
+Then very shortly after the election, he makes a decision to go off the gold standard.

-He calls in his secretary of the treasury, who's much more uh actually Secretary of State, who's much more conservative than him on financial issues, Cordell Hall, and he says, Cordell, congratulations me, we're going off the gold standard tomorrow.
+He calls in his Secretary of the Treasury, who's much more, actually Secretary of State, who's much more conservative than him on financial issues, Cordell Hull.

 And he pulls out some money.

-And it was a money that was issued by the whatever, the Federal Reserve Bank of Tennessee, I guess.
+And it was a money that was issued by the, whatever, the Federal Reserve Bank of Tennessee, I guess.

-He said, This is from Tennessee, your own state, Cordell.
+He said, this is from Tennessee, your own state, Cordell.

 And what makes this money good?